ALTIBASE/Documents/Manuals/Altibase_trunk/eng/JDBC User's Manual.md

 ##### Add Altibase JDBC Driver Dependency

-From patch version Altibase 7.3.0.0.2, users can download the Altibase JDBC driver from the [Maven Central Repository](https://mvnrepository.com/artifact/com.altibase/altibase-jdbc).
+From patch version Altibase 7.3.0.0.2, the Altibase JDBC driver can be downloaded from the [Maven Central Repository](https://mvnrepository.com/artifact/com.altibase/altibase-jdbc).
 Add to Altibase JDBC driver dependency as follows:

 ```xml
 <dependency>